oyintoboss/ProduceHub/README.md

 # Producehub

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+Four Json files were used, this was done making use of the json-server.
+You need to enable a json-server and visit the shared folder of each json file respectively.
+There you will see the direct localhost port where each api were created making use of the json server.

 ## Development server